westliecasuncad06/SmartLoad/DOCUMENTATION.md

 Note:

 - The frontend currently checks `ai_enabled` / `ai_calls`, but the endpoint does not include these fields in the response.
+- “Unassigned” is determined by absence of `Pending`/`Approved` rows only (manual assignments do not exclude the subject).

 ### Policy Settings